fromgate/Multipass/README.md

 Multipass is a permissions plugin for Nukkit that provide a universal permission system for Nukkit.

 ## Features
 * Individual permissions and group
 * Group inheritance
 * World related permissions and group
 * API for another plugins

+## Please help us to translate Multipass
+We use Crowdin to translate Multipass.
+Join our translation project [here](https://crowdin.com/project/multipass/invite)

 ## Permissions
 * multipass.admin - use multipass commands